mockoon/playground/README.md

 - `PATCH /resources/:id`: Performs a partial object update by its id (merge).
 - `DELETE /resources/:id`: Deletes an object by its id.

-You can also use the `sort`, `order`, `limit` and `page` query parameters.
+You can also use the sorting, searching and filtering query parameters on the main GET route, example: `?property_eq=test&page=2&limit=50`.
 You will find more information about the CRUD routes behavior in our [documentation](https://mockoon.com/docs/latest/api-endpoints/crud-routes/).

 > 💡 The following routes are disabled: `DELETE /resources`, `PATCH /resources`, `PUT /resources`.
 POST, DELETE, PATCH and PUT requests are persisted.
 GET requests are cached.